HenryC-3/dendron-vault-doc-vscode/notes/vs.1.7.docs.editor.workspace-trust.md

 In Restricted Mode, any extension that doesn't support Workspace Trust will be disabled, and all UI elements such as Activity bar icons and commands will not be displayed.

-You can override an extension's Workspace Trust support level with the `extensions.supportUntrustedWorkspaces` setting but do so with care. [[vs.1.7.#enabling-extensions]] has more details.
+You can override an extension's Workspace Trust support level with the `extensions.supportUntrustedWorkspaces` setting but do so with care. [enabling-extensions](#enabling-extensions) has more details.

 <!-- List of popular extensions that currently need this override. -->